mogaika/god_of_war_tools/README.md

 | VPK | RAW ADPCM music |
 | TXT | SANITY.TXT used for check archive validity |

-After unpaking, summary size of all files being lower, then size of archive.
-This is because, archive dublicate alot of files for faster access on disk.
+After unpaking, summary size of all files being lower then size of archive.
+This is because, archive dublicate files for faster access on disk.

 # Wadreader (GoW1)
 Tool for unpaking *.wad files.
 Probably not unpack all.